 Simple English definitions for legal terms

-Read a random definition: secondary amendment
+Read a random definition: dangerous exposure

 A defective verdict is a decision made by a jury that is so flawed that it cannot be used to make a judgment.
 This can happen if there were mistakes made during the decision-making process or if there are contradictions in the final decision.
 If this happens, the judge may ask for more discussion or declare a mistrial.
 For example, if the jury was given incorrect instructions, the verdict may be considered defective.